zksecurity/RFCs/source/starknet/stark.md

 * For trace polynomials in the interactive arithmetization phase, the tables committed into the leaves represent the evaluations of each of the trace columns at the same point.
 * For composition column polynomials in the composition polynomial phase, the tables committed into the leaves represent the evaluations of each of the composition columns at the same point.

+### Grinding / Proof of Work

+TODO: write this section

 ### STARK commit

 The goal of the STARK commit is to process all of the commitments produced by the prover during the protocol (including the FRI commitments), as well as produce the verifier challenges.